-If you are not familiar with Git yet, we encourage you to get acquainted with it before you start working with the VIC source code.
-A few minutes of learning about Git will go along way in helping you manage your code development.
+If you are not familiar with Git yet, we encourage you to spend a few minutes getting antiquated with the system before you starting working with the VIC source code and Git.
+It's not difficult to use and a few minutes of learning about Git will go along way in helping you manage your code development.

 There are a number of good Git learning resources that will provide a basic introduction to the version control system.